Home >> History & Protocol >> "Play Nice: Some Notes on Scene Etiquette and Leather Protocol"

 ~ Stacey

 While good manners are important in all situations, leather protocol should not be a source of anxiety for novice doms and subs.
 While slapping someone else's submissive on the ass will get you shown to the door, addressing "Cardinal Hugh Mungus-Coq" as "Your Holiness" instead of "Your Eminence" will go uncriticized and most likely unnoticed.
-In truth there are not that many people who are following high protocol, and my experience with those who do is that usually they keep the high protocol within a private Master-Slave relationship and they are very graceful and forgiving about the ignorance of others.
+In what I've observed there are not that many people who are following high protocol, and those who do keep it within a private Master-Slave relationship.
+Mostly they are very graceful and forgiving about the ignorance of others.
 (There are notable exceptions but they are well known as such and it is simple to avoid them and stay out trouble.)

 Perhaps the reason more dominants and masters don't require their subs to follow high protocol as defined by Emily Post is that they would have to learn the high protocol themselves.
 And if a dom or top decides it's not worth it to him to have more than three dining utensils in one meal, that's fine.
-Personally I will happily drink my Merlot out of a small jelly jar as long as I am not having guests over for diner.
+Personally I will happily drink my Malbec out of a small jelly jar unless I'm entertaining.

 Back to Top